f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

           b.
 Select Ingress/Egress Gateway (Two Interface) option for the Select Ingress Gateway or Ingress/Egress Gateway field.
           c.
 Click configure, add zone names & node count as 1.
 Also provide VPC and subnet details to create these resources on GCP cloud
           d.
 Add a public ssh key in Site Node Parameters section
           e.
-Toggle Show Advanced Fields button for Advanced Configuration section then select “Allow access to DNS, SSH services on Site” for Services to be blocked on site field, Save and Exit.
-Click Apply.
+Toggle Show Advanced Fields button for Advanced Configuration section then select “Allow access to DNS, SSH services on Site” for Services to be blocked on site field
+          f.
+Save and Exit, next click Apply.
 Note: It will take 15-20 mins for the site to come online.
 You can monitor your site health score by navigating to Home > Multi-Cloud Network Connect > Overview > Sites

 .. figure:: assets/gcp1.JPG